alfredholmes/Crypocurrency-Portfolio-Management/README.md

-# BinancePAMR
+# Automated Portfolio Management Analysis for Binance Cryptocurrency Exchange
-Implementation of PAMR portfolio management for binance cryptocurrency assets.
+Implementation of PAMR and MAMR portfolio management algorithms for analysis and online portfolio management of cryptocurrency assets.

 ### Performance - with the trading fee of 0.1%
 Parameters fitted to maximise the mean daily return, algorithm runs every 30 minutes